GIAC Certified Forensic Examiner (GCFE)

 The GCFE certifies that candidates have the knowledge, skills, and ability to conduct typical incident investigations including e-Discovery, forensic analysis and reporting, evidence acquisition, browser forensics and tracing user and application activities on Windows systems.

-Preparing for the GCFE Exam: Candidates may choose to prepare for the GCFE exam by taking the SANS Training Course: FOR408: Computer Forensic Investigations - Windows In-Depth
+Preparing for the GCFE Exam: Candidates may choose to prepare for the GCFE exam by taking the SANS Training Course: FOR408: Windows Forensic Analysis

 *No Specific training is required for any GIAC certification.
 If candidates need help in mastering the objectives for this certification, there are many sources of information available.
 Practical experience is one option; there are also numerous books on the market covering Computer Information Security.
 Another option is SANS training, or any relevant courses from other training providers.*